d2l-ai/d2l-en/chapter_introduction/index.md

 Then Mu commanded "directions to Blue Bottle coffee shop".
 The phone quickly displayed the transcription of his command.
-It also recognized that we were asking for directions and launched the Maps application to fulfill our request.
+It also recognized that we were asking for directions and launched the Maps application (app) to fulfill our request.
 Once launched, the Maps app identified a number of routes.
 Next to each route, the phone displayed a predicted transit time.
 While we fabricated this story for pedagogical convenience,